 Babywise Works for Some Families; It Doesn’t Work for Others

 We’ve heard from lots of parents who tried Babywise methods and, for various reasons, had no success.
 We’ve also heard from parents who’ve used Babywise methods with great success.
-Recently, Baby Sleep Site™ reader Amy e-mailed us and told us not only about her own success using Babywise, but also about how helpful the techniques were for her friend:
+Recently, one of our readers, Amy, e-mailed us and told us not only about her own success using Babywise, but also about how helpful the techniques were for her friend:

 The reason this method is so near and dear to my heart is because of a dear friend of mine.
 My best friend had her baby a week early, and her daughter only weighed 5 lbs at birth.
 The baby wasn’t considered failure to thrive, but she was very close.
 The pediatrician tried everything from supplementing, to medication, but nothing would really work.
 At 5.5 months, her daughter stopped sleeping through the night, and would only take one 20 min nap a day if they were lucky and she fell asleep while eating.
 By 7 months, her daughter was losing weight, now making her failure to thrive, and my friend was desperate since there was no medical reason for it.
 I told her about Babywise, and helped her set up a schedule, coaching her through it.
 At month 8 (2 weeks into the program), her daughter is now sleeping through the night, taking two 45 min naps, and gained almost two pounds!!
 I have witnessed what this method can do for a failure to thrive baby.